 I had to rapidly adapt our existing innovation, systems and scenario planning toolset and leadership practices – as well as invent brand new tools and practices – to allow people to co-create in situations where there is no single-minded corporate ambition with a strong hierarchy to “own” it, focus minds and deliver change.
 I begun rapidly prototyping emergent techniques for open innovation and systemic transformation.
 And experimented with them, and optimized, them on some major projects with the liked of WWF, Oxfam, Nesta, Rockefeller, various governments departments, No.10 Downing Street and others.

 To push my learning further, faster, in 2006 I set up a non-profit group called Disruptive Social Innovators, where systemic change experts and social entrepreneurs worked together to explore systemic transformation tools, ideas and processes.
-I codified tools for how to quickly and collectively map complex systems visually; how to identify systemic intervention points for disruptive/transformative change; how to surface differences in assumptions in theories of change; and how to help different entities organize without command & control hierarchies.
-The community grew rapidly to about 5,000 people worldwide (before Facebook “lost” the group) and I won seed funding from Nesta to develop an online platform for collaborative system mapping and systemic innovation.
+I codified tools for how to quickly and collectively map complex systems visually; how to collectively identify core assumptions and systemic intervention points for disruptive/transformative change; how to surface differences in assumptions in theories of change; and how to help different entities organize without command & control hierarchies.
+The community grew rapidly to about 5,000 people worldwide (before Facebook “lost” the group) and I won seed funding from Nesta (the UK’s Innovation Foundation) to develop an online platform for collaborative system mapping and systemic innovation.